ericouyang/django-blog-workshop/README.md

 12. (Optional) Install Visual Studio Code: https://code.visualstudio.com/docs/setup/mac

 ### Windows

-Start by following the instructions for [installing Python, PIP, Setuptools, and Django](https://docs.djangoproject.com/en/1.11/howto/windows/).

 1. If you don't have a recent version of Python install, first install the [Chocolatey package manager](https://chocolatey.org), which helps you manage dependencies on Windows.